-Participant Roles Executive Vice President-Finance, Chief Financial Officer and Controller Regularly attends portions of our compensation committee meetings , Provides budget information and preliminary recommendations to our Chief Executive Officer and, ultimately, to our compensation committee on performance goals applicable to performance-based compensation • Provides and certifies financial information used in determining satisfaction of performance targets Assists with design and implementation of compensation programs Executive Vice President-Law and Regularly attends portions of our compensation committee meetings Administration, Secretary and General Counsel Prepares and provides agenda materials for our compensation committee meetings Oversees review of market data on executive officer compensation, including applicable ranges of base salary and total cash compensation paid to comparable executives at comparator companies Assists with design and implementation of compensation programs Updates and summarizes key legal and corporate governance developments relating to compensation practices Market Data.
-We utilize market surveys to obtain n a general understanding of compensation practices and trends, and in evaluating market comparisons of
+- Regularly attends portions of our compensation committee meetings, at the invitation of the committee - Reviews performance of our other NEOs - Provides our compensation committee with base salary and target cash and equity incentive compensation recommendations for our other executive officers - Together with our Chief Financial Officer and other executive officers, recommends performance goals applicable to performance-based compensation - Regularly attends portions of our compensation committee meetings, at the invitation of the committee - Provides budget information and preliminary recommendations to our Chief Executive Officer and, ultimately, to our compensation committee on performance goals applicable to performance-based compensation - · Provides and certifies financial information used in determining satisfaction of performance targets - Assists with design and implementation of compensation programs, including equity compensation programs - Regularly attends portions of our compensation committee meetings, at the invitation of the committee - Prepares and provides agenda materials for our compensation committee meetings - Oversees review of market data on executive officer compensation, including applicable ranges of base salary and total cash compensation paid to comparable executives at comparator companies - Assists with design and implementation of compensation programs, including equity compensation programs - Updates and summarizes key legal and corporate governance developments relating to compensation practices

 Market Data.
 We utilize market surveys to obtain a general understanding of compensation practices and trends, and in evaluating market comparisons of compensation paid to our NEOs, when making compensation recommendations and decisions for our NEOs.
-For fiscal 2014 compensation reviews, we utilized the applicable Kenexa Global Consumer Goods Surveys; Mercer's Apparel and Retail Industry Surveys; and Towers Watson's General and Retail/Wholesale Top Management Industry Survey Reports on Executive Compensation.
+For fiscal 2015 compensation reviews, we utilized the applicable Kenexa Global Consumer Goods Surveys; Mercer's Apparel and Retail Industry Surveys; and Towers Watson's General and Retail/Wholesale Industry Survey Reports on Executive Compensation.
 We do not have any input into the companies that make up these surveys.

 In addition, our compensation committee reviews compensation data obtained from publicly available sources for peer, or comparator, companies.
-For fiscal 2014, our compensation committee reviewed relevant compensation data from the following companies:
+For fiscal 2015, our compensation committee reviewed relevant compensation data from the following companies:

 Ann Inc.

 bebe stores, inc.

 Carter's, Inc.

 Chico's FAS Inc.

-Coldwater Creek, Inc.
+Children's Place, Inc.

 Columbia Sportswear Company

 Deckers Outdoor Corporation

 Delta Apparel, Inc.

-Fifth & Pacific Companies, Inc.

 G-III Apparel Group, Ltd.

 Guess?, Inc.

+Kate Spade & Co.

 Iululemon athletica inc.